tonyduan/hte-prediction-rcts/readme.md

 2. Decision value of restricted mean survival time (RMST) [3,4]
 3. Calibration curve for predicted versus observed absolute risk reduction

+For all statistics, we calculate bootstrap confidence intervals through stratified resampling of the dataset.

 ### Replication

 In order to replicate results with the default 250 bootstrap samples, run: